adestefa/MotionDetector/README.md

 ![alt tag](https://github.com/adestefa/MotionDetector/blob/master/pir2.jpg)

 PIRs are basically made of a pyroelectric sensor that can detect levels of infrared radiation.
 They are often referred to as PIR, "Passive Infrared", "Pyroelectric", or "IR motion" sensors.
 Everything emits some low level radiation, the PIR sensor is designed to see this energy and has a simple way to use this to detect motion.
-The PIR sensor does not return distance to target, instead it compares two infrared images by splipting the sensor in half.
+The PIR sensor does not return distance to target, instead it compares two infrared images by dividing the sensor in half.
 Any difference between the heat signatures in both images will constitute movement and the sensor sends a high signal.

 When a warm body passes by the first half of the sensor it causes a positive differential change between the two halves.
 When the warm body leaves the sensing area, the reverse happens and the sensor generates a negative differential change.
 These change pulses are what is detected.